-Using a combination of paddles and flights arranged in alternating format the entire length of the shaft, they scour, abrade and break down deleterious material.
-The shafts can have different configurations, but mainly have alternating flights and paddles.
-Blade Mills sit on a slope of 0 to 5 degrees and have higher capacities compared to same size Coarse Material Screw Washers.
+Blade Mills scour, abrade and break down deleterioius material using a combination of paddles and flights arranged in alternating format the entire length of the shaft to scour, abrade and break down deleterious material.
+The shafts can have different configurations, but mainly feature alternating flights and paddles.
+Blade Mills sit on a slope of 0 to 5 degrees and have higher capacities compared to Coarse Material Screw Washers of the same size.
 This is primarily due to the lower machine operating slope of the Blade Mill.

 Generally, the amount of water needed for a Blade Mill is an additional third of the weight of material being processed.

-Blade Mills are predominantly used in washing contaminated construction aggregate that includes rock, rock and sand and dewatered sand that needs scrubbed due to soundness or sand equivalency requirements.
-Many non-aggregate hard ores that have water soluble clays and silts can also be effectively washed as part of a wet processing material handling system where downstream particle sizing and dewatering equipment is used.
+Blade Mills are predominantly used for washing contaminated construction aggregate, including rock, rock and sand, and dewatered sand that needs to be scrubbed due to soundness or sand equivalency requirements, as well as many non-aggregate hard ores that contain water soluble clays and silts.

-- The use of a Blade Mill, if suited for the duty of service, will be the lowest cost machine and lowest kW (HP) power choice for ore and rock washing over most other options
+- If suited for the duty of service, Blade Mills will be the lowest cost machine and lowest kW (HP) power choice for ore and rock washing over most other options.

-- High brinnell, abrasion-resistant white iron wear shoes and paddles provide long wear life
+- High Brinell, abrasion-resistant white iron wear shoes and paddles provide long wear life.

 Frequently Asked Questions

-What are the differences between a Blade Mill and a Coarse Material Screw Washer?
+What are the differences between Blade Mills and Coarse Material Screw Washers?